jofas/blog/content/001-cargo-publish-action.md

 Without going into much detail, SemVer version numbers consist of three numeric parts (called major, minor and patch) separated by dots, like `1.0.1`, or `0.1.1234`, for example.
-Semantic versioning also supports additional labels and metadata after the version number (like `1.0.0-beta.12`)[^3].
+Semantic versioning also supports additional labels and metadata&mdash;so called extensions&mdash;after the version number, like `1.0.0-beta.12`[^2].
 Tag filters can be described with a
 [glob pattern](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#filter-pattern-cheat-sheet)
 that looks a little bit like a regular expression.